 The work in the Age of Law is the first step in God’s management plan to save mankind.
 In the Age of Law, God issued the laws through Moses to guide mankind’s lives on earth.
 And He also witnessed His name to Moses, just as He said, “Thus shall you say to the children of Israel, Jehovah, the God of your fathers, the God of Abraham, the God of Isaac, and the God of Jacob, has sent me to you: this is My name for ever, and this is My memorial to all generations” (Exodus 3:15).
 “I am Jehovah: And I appeared to Abraham, to Isaac, and to Jacob, by the name of God Almighty, but by My name JEHOVAH was I not known to them” (Exodus 6:2–3).
 God promulgated commandments and laws and decrees with the name of Jehovah among the Israelites.
 He used these commandments and laws to constrain man from committing sins; this guided people to properly live the life of worshiping God.
 Those Israelites who upheld Jehovah God’s laws would live under the care and protection of God and enjoy God’s blessings; those who violated God’s laws and commandments would be stoned to death, or would be incinerated by fires.

-With regard to the significance of God taking the name of Jehovah, I read the following passage in a book, “‘Jehovah’ is the name that I took during My work in Israel, and it means the God of the Israelites (God’s chosen people) who can take pity on man, curse man, and guide the life of man.
-It means the God who possesses great power and is full of wisdom. … The name Jehovah is a particular name for the people of Israel who lived under the law.
+With regard to the significance of God taking the name of Jehovah, I read the following passage in a book, “‘Jehovah’ is the name that I took during My work in Israel, and it means the God of the Israelites (God’s chosen people) who can take pity on man, curse man, and guide the life of man; the God who possesses great power and is full of wisdom. … That is to say, only Jehovah is the God of the chosen people of Israel, the God of Abraham, the God of Isaac, the God of Jacob, the God of Moses, and the God of all the people of Israel.
+And so, in the current age, all the Israelites, apart from the Jewish people, worship Jehovah.
+They make sacrifices to Him on the altar and serve Him in the temple wearing priests’ robes.
+What they hope for is the reappearance of Jehovah. … The name Jehovah is a particular name for the people of Israel who lived under the law.
 In each age and each stage of work, My name is not baseless, but holds representative significance: Each name represents one age.
-‘Jehovah’ represents the Age of Law, and is the honorific for the God worshiped by the people of Israel” (“The Savior Has Already Returned Upon a ‘White Cloud’”).
+‘Jehovah’ represents the Age of Law and is the honorific by which the people of Israel called the God whom they worshiped” (“The Savior Has Already Returned Upon a ‘White Cloud’”).
 From these words we see that Jehovah is a name specific to the Age of Law, and is the name God took when He did the first step of His work of saving mankind.
 The Israelites all respected the name of Jehovah as a holy name, prayed to Jehovah God, and worshiped Jehovah God.
 Living under the law, they also felt the man-pitying, man-cursing disposition of God.
 But the name Jehovah only represents the Age of Law, and the work God did and the disposition God expressed in that Age.
 When the Age of Law ended and the Age of Grace came, the name of Jehovah was no longer brought up.
 Jehovah God once said, “Jehovah … is My name for ever, and this is My memorial to all generations,” but the “for ever” and “to all generations” mentioned here were about God’s work in that age.
 That is, God’s name in that age would not change until His work in that age was completed.
 But when God ends His work in that age and begins new work, His name also changes.